latolukasz/beeorm-doc/docs/plugins/crud_stream.md

 }
 ```

-## Enabling CRUD event
+## Enabling CRUD Event Tracking

-Registering plugin is a first step.
-Next you need to specify which entities should be tracked for any changes with
+The first step in enabling CRUD event tracking is to register the plugin.
+After that, you need to specify which entities you want to track for changes by adding the special tag `crud-stream` to them:
-special tag `crud-stream`:

 ```go{2}
 type CarEntity struct {